 Run your fingers through your hair.
 Does it feel smooth and silky or rough and bumpy?
 Uneven texture and brittleness often mean your hair suffers damage, and there are gaps in the protein cells that make up your hair strand.

-In healthy hair, cuticles lay flat so that hairs can slide against one another.
+In healthy hair, cuticles lay flat so hairs can slide against one another.
 When your hair is damaged, cuticles become raised and cause more tangles and snarls.
 A few occasional snags are nothing to worry about, but consistent entanglements are a bad sign.

 Dull, lifeless appearance